davidbenm/davidbenm/README.md

 ### Hello 👋

-I'm David, a Telecommunications and Electronics Engineer as a profesion.
+My name is David, I'am a Telecommunications and Electronics Engineer.
 I'm actually finishing my PhD studies, working in topics related to telecommunications and automation, more specifically applying Software Defined Networking concepts to the Industrial Internet of Things.

-### Experience

 <!--
 **davidbenm/davidbenm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.